Difference Between Hard Drive vs RAM

 Normally, there are two types of memory on a host:

 - Random Access Memory (RAM): Using RAM, users can directly access any memory location and can read and write the data.
-As RAM is ephemeral, this type of memory requires a constant supply of power in order to maintain the data in the primary memory.
+As RAM is ephemeral, this type of memory requires a constant supply of power to maintain the primary memory data.
 Data is removed from the primary memory when the power supply is interrupted or not constant.

-- Read-Only Memory (ROM): These are non-volatile and allows data to be read from it.
+- Read-Only Memory (ROM): These are non-volatile and allows data to be read from them.
 The hard drive is less expensive than RAM memory.

 Head to Head Comparison Between Hard Drive vs RAM (Infographics)

 Below are the top 12 differences between Hard Drive vs RAM:

 let us discuss some of the major Difference Between a Hard Drive vs RAM: